-The Complainant wrote to Council regarding a number of matters that were not in relation to Provincial Court judges.
-The Complainant was advised that as the complaint did not relate to judicial misconduct or incapacity of a Saskatchewan Provincial Court judge it was outside the jurisdiction of the Saskatchewan Provincial Council to review.
+The Complainant wrote to Council regarding a Court of Queen's Bench judge.
+The Complainant was advised that because the complaint related to a Court of Queen's Bench judge, it was outside the jurisdiction of the Saskatchewan Provincial Court Judicial Council to review and that such complaints must be directed to the Canadian Judicial Council.